LiamSwarbrick/Projects/README.md

 ### Unfinished C Game-Boy Emulator (2019)

-I spent a lot of time being excited by old game console emulation, but never had the time to implement all the instructions for the Game-Boy's processor.
-I intend to try some more emulator development in the future.
+I was very interested in game console emulation, but never finished implementing all the instructions for the Game-Boy's processor.
+I'll definitely do some more emulator development in the future.

 <img src="files/nanogb-github.PNG" width="50%">